Delaware Unclaimed Property VDA 2023 Invitation Dates

 This blog was updated on January 10, 2023

 Delaware’s Secretary of State (SOS) recently advised that they plan to send invitations to participate in the Delaware VDA program around February 24, 2023 and July 14, 2023.
-If a company receives an invitation to participate in the VDA program and is interested in taking advantage of this opportunity, it must complete the VDA-1 application and email it to the DE SOS within 90 days of the invitation date.
+If a company receives an invitation to participate in the Delaware VDA 2023 program and is interested in taking advantage of this opportunity, it must complete the VDA-1 application and email it to the DE SOS within 90 days of the invitation date.
 If a company elects to forgo its opportunity to participate in the VDA, it will be considered audit eligible and will be assigned to one of the DE third-party audit firms.
 With the introduction of SB 104, DE now can assess 20% interest on all property identified as being due to the state through the audit.
 By electing to participate in the VDA, interest and penalties will be waived, the review will be limited to Delaware and audit protection will be extended for the years, entities and property types included within the scope of the project.

 Organizations should encourage their unclaimed property contacts, CFOs, upper management and DE-registered agents to be on the lookout for this letter.
 Many times, when holders receive these letters, they are not brought to the attention of the appropriate person or department causing the company to miss their VDA invitation window.
 Holders that do not respond to the VDA invitation letter within 90 days will be referred to the State Escheator for audit examination.